richgel999/bsra_meade_layne_finding_aid/README.md

 A finding aid for digitized Public Domain publications of the **Borderland Sciences Research Associates (BSRA)**, founded by [Meade Layne](https://iapsop.com/archive/materials/people.html#layne_meade), hosted on the Internet Archive.

 Much of this was digitized from the [Frederick Clark Durant III](https://en.wikipedia.org/wiki/Frederick_C._Durant) collection.
+It’s named the Frederick C. Durant III BSRA Collection, because this specific name was on a hand written note on the inside of the box containing the very rare _The Flying Roll_ issues.

 **168 items** in four categories: